 Students start the program in the Department of Health, Nutrition, and Exercise Sciences (HNES) and complete their degree requirements through the School of Education (SOE).
 Application to the SOE will occur during the semester a student is enrolled in EDUC 321.
 Completing the degree requirements for a health education degree in the SOE certifies a graduate to teach health education from 7th through 12th grade.

-- Students must earn a grade of B or better in all core health education courses and must keep a 2.75 cumulative grade point average to stay in full-standing in our program.
+Students must earn the designated grade for all core health education courses and must maintain at least a 2.75 cumulative grade point average (GPA) to stay in full-standing in the program.

 Graduates in school health education will find career opportunities teaching in public or private educational settings, teaching health education in a variety of settings, including community programming, nonprofit organizations and private businesses.